-The monitoring works for construction dust, construction noise, construction waste, landscape & visual, and post-construction phase CWD monitoring were conducted during the reporting period in accordance with the Manual.
+The monitoring works for construction dust, construction noise, construction waste and landscape & visual were conducted during the reporting period in accordance with the Manual.

 Monitoring results of construction dust, construction noise, and construction waste did not trigger the corresponding Action and Limit Levels in the reporting period.
 No non-conformity was recorded for landscape & visual monitoring in the reporting period.